Skip to Main Content

 5 credits

-The specific focus of this course is on the wartime and post-war and combat trauma, crisis, and stress experiences and responses of military personnel.
-Students in this course will develop an understanding of the short-term and long-term impact of post-traumatic stress and vicarious trauma.
-In addition to understanding how combat and war-time experiences impact individual military personnel, students will also focus on these individuals' families.
-As a result of learning in this course, students will be better prepared to provide services and mental health support to trauma, crisis, and stress of military personnel.
+This course focuses on the unique challenges of wartime and postwar combat trauma, crisis, and stress, as well as the responses of military personnel.
+Students in this course will develop an understanding of the short-term and long-term impact of traumatic experiences and vicarious trauma and develop skills to address symptoms and manifestations of these experiences.
+As a result of learning in this course, students will be better prepared to apply social work skills, provide resources to military clients, and administer mental health support in response to trauma, crisis, and stress.

 Prerequisites